stmorare/Azure-Cloud-Projects/Chapter 1 - Introduction to Azure and  Cloud Computing.md

         - ***EXAMPLE***: a social media platform can use Cosmos DB to store user profiles and activity logs, ensuring fast access regardless of the user’s location.
 Cosmos DB supports multiple data models, including document, key-value, graph, and column-family, making it a versatile choice for various use cases.

-    - **Azure Database for MySQL and PostgreSQL**: offers managed database services for MySQL and PostgreSQL, providing scalable and secure database solutions for open-source database engines.
+    - **Azure Database for MySQL and PostgreSQL**: offers managed database services for **MySQL** and **PostgreSQL**, providing scalable and secure database solutions for open-source database engines.
 These services are ideal for businesses that prefer using open-source databases but want to benefit from Azure’s management and scaling capabilities.

-        - ***EXAMPLE***: a tech startup can use Azure Database for MySQL to manage their application’s backend database, leveraging built-in high availability and automated backups to ensure data integrity and uptime.
+        - ***EXAMPLE***: a tech startup can use **Azure Database for MySQL** to manage their application’s backend database, leveraging built-in high availability and automated backups to ensure data integrity and uptime.